phetsims/phet-info/doc/phet-software-design-patterns.md

 ### Overview

-The intent of the "Strategy" design patterns is to define a family of algorithms and encapsulate each one behind a common interface, and then let clients used them interchangeably to vary some aspect of the clients' behavior.
+The intent of the "Strategy" design pattern is to define a family of algorithms and encapsulate each one behind a common interface, and then let clients used them interchangeably to vary some aspect of the clients' behavior.
 This pattern is used fairly commonly in PhET code, and a reasonably good explanation can be found at https://en.wikipedia.org/wiki/Strategy_pattern.
-There are many other descriptions on the web, and if you're thinking of applying this pattern or needing to perform maintenance on an existing implementation of it, it's worth doing some searching and reading.
+There are many other decent descriptions on the web, and if you're thinking of applying this pattern or needing to perform maintenance on an existing implementation of it, it's worth doing some searching and reading.

 In UML diagrams, the strategy pattern is usually depicted as an abstract base class or interface with multiple concrete subclasses.
 Here are a couple of examples that were live at this time of this writing: